wooandrew/mServArch/README.md

-# helm
+# mServArch
 Main repository for documentation, architecture, etc.

-## About helm
+## About mServArch
-Project Helm is an all-encompassing, plugabble personal utility/tools repository.
-Helm uses a microservice architecture with clear, strict service isolation.
+Project mServArch is an all-encompassing, plugabble personal utility/tools repository. mServArch uses a microservice architecture with clear, strict service isolation.
 That is, all microservices, though interconnectable, can only communicate via predefined service communication routes and layers.

-## helm Architecture
+## mServArch Architecture

-Project Helm is composed of the following layers:
+Project mServArch is composed of the following layers:

 - **Frontend**
   - A Next.js + TypeScript application.